Actipro/WPF-Controls/Readme.md

 ## NuGet Packages

 [Packages for the Actipro WPF Controls](https://www.nuget.org/packages?q=ActiproSoftware.Controls.WPF) are published on nuget.org, all beginning with the `ActiproSoftware.Controls.WPF` name prefix.
+They contain .NET 5+, .NET Core 3.1, and .NET Framework 4.5.2+ variations of the product assemblies.

 ### All WPF Controls Metapackage